On the Origin of Entropic Gravity and Inertia: Introduction

 However, there appeared some criticisms~\cite{Li:2010cj,Culetu:2010ua,Gao:2010yy,Hossenfelder:2010ih} on the assumptions Verlinde took.
 The most serious one seems to be about the origin of the entropy and its variation equation in Eq. (\ref{dSdx}).
-The usage of the second law of thermodynamics might imply the violation of the time reversal symmetry of gravity.
-Furthermore, according to the holographic principle, the entropy increase should be proportional to some area rather than the linear scale $\Delta x$ as in Eq. (\ref{dSdx}).
+The usage of the second law of thermodynamics apparently implies the violation of the time reversal symmetry of gravity.
+Furthermore, according to the holographic principle, the entropy increase should be proportional to some area rather than the length scale $\Delta x$ as in Eq. (\ref{dSdx}).
 It is also questionable whether we can apply the holographic principle to arbitrary surfaces or whether we can associate the Unruh temperature with the surfaces.
-The usage of the Unruh temperatue is obviously not a proof that the screen is actually the Rindler horizon.
-It should be appropriately justified by careful analysis.
-The physical DOF on the screen that has thermodynamics is unclear.
-Considering remarkable implications of Verlinde's theory, it is very important to understand the exact physical origin of Verlinde's holographic screen and its entropy.
+The usage of the Unruh temperature should be appropriately justified by careful analysis.
+That is one of the aims of this paper.
+The physical entity on the screen that has thermodynamic entropy is unclear.
+Despite of the concerns proposed, considering remarkable implications of Verlinde's theory, it is important to understand the exact physical origin of Verlinde's holographic screen and its entropy.

 To overcome these difficulties, we reinterpret Verlinde's entropic force in terms of the information theoretic model of quantum mechanics~\cite{myquantum} recently suggested.
-This interpretation shall turn out to be consistent with not only Verlinde's formalism but also Jacobson's model~\cite{Jacobson} or quantum information theoretic model of gravity~\cite{Lee:2010bg,Lee:2010fg}.
-The key idea in this paper is that for an accelerating object there is always an observer to whom the object seems to cross a Rindler horizon of the observer.
+This new interpretation shall turn out to be consistent with not only Verlinde's formalism but also Jacobson's model~\cite{Jacobson} or quantum information theoretic model of gravity~\cite{Lee:2010bg,Lee:2010fg}.
+The key idea in this paper is that for an accelerating object there is always an observer to whom the object seems to cross a local Rindler horizon of the observer.
 In this paper we assume the holographic principle and the metric nature of the spacetime (but not the Einstein equation).

 In Sec.
-II, the derivation of quantum and classical mechanics from information theory is reviewed.
+II, the information theoretic interpretation of quantum and classical mechanics is briefly reviewed.
 In Sec.
-III, a derivation of entropic gravity is presented.
+III, the connection between this interpretation and entropic gravity is presented.
 Sec.
 IV contains discussions.